Adas4044/How-Google-Maps-Works-1/README.md

 4. Run `vite` or `npm run dev`

 ## Available algorithms
+- BFS
+- DFS
+- Bidirectional BFS
+- Greedy
 - A* algorithm
-- Greedy algorithm
-- Dijkstra's algorithm
+- Bidirectional A*
-- Bidirectional Search algorithm
+- Bidirectional A* with lookup table